coderanger/coderanger.net/content/posts/overtesting.md

 _want_ our tests to cross unit boundaries, so we can make sure that a given unit correctly integrates with all the other units that it uses internally.
 We do still have a boundary of sorts though, in that a good recipe should represent a "thing" of some kind.
-The ontology of config management is a whole different post, but in short a recipe is a promise that when the recipe finishes running some kind of thing (service, CLI tool, bunch of files, whatever) will be available.
+The ontology of configuration management is a whole different post, but in short a recipe is a promise that when the recipe finishes running, some kind of thing (service, CLI tool, bunch of files, whatever) will be available.
 Normally this is the thing we name the cookbook/recipe after.
-Taking a recipe named `apache2::default`, you can probably assume that when this recipe runs the end result will be an Apache web server listening on a port.
+Taking a recipe named `apache2::default`, you can probably assume that when this recipe runs there will be an Apache web server listening on a port.
 This promise is the recipe's interface to the world, and so that is the integration test equivalent to a unit boundary.